Diversity-aware clustering: Computational Complexity and Approximation Algorithms: Introduction

 Consider the task of constituting a representative committee that accurately mirrors the demography of a broader population.
-In the pursuit of diversifying, and recognizing its significance in the context of fairness, it is imperative to ensure rep\-re\-sen\-ta\-tion from various groups based on their gender, ethnicity, and economic sta\-tus, among other~\cite{fish1993reverse}.
-In reality, individuals belong to multiple social categories, for example, a person could be a woman of a specific ethnic background and economic group.
-Focusing solely on gender may oversight the representation with respect to ethnicity and economic status.
-Furthermore, considering the groups independently could neglect the intersectionality of these identities, resulting in a lim\-it\-ed understanding of an individual's experiences.
-In an empirical study, Kearns et al.~\cite{kearns2019empirical} show that intersectional subgroups may experience increased algorithmic harm.
-Despite fair algorithmic outcomes be observed individually for gender and race, disparities may emerge at their intersection.
-Notably, the outcome of algorithmic classifiers differ significantly between black and white females~\cite{kasy2021fairness}.
+In the pursuit of diversity and fairness, it is imperative to ensure rep\-re\-sen\-ta\-tion from various groups based on their gender, ethnicity, and economic sta\-tus, among others~\cite{fish1993reverse}.
+In reality, individuals belong to multiple social categories.
+For example, a person could be of a specific gender, ethnic background and economic group.
+Focusing solely on gender may overlook the representation with respect to ethnicity and economic status.
+Furthermore, considering the groups independently could neglect the intersectionality of these identities.
+For instance, Kearns et al.~\cite{kearns2019empirical} show that inter\-sectional subgroups may experience increased algorithmic harm.
+Notably, the outcome of algorithmic classifiers have been observed to differ significantly between black and white~females~\cite{kasy2021fairness}.

-The task of choosing a diverse committee can be formulated as a clustering problem.
-In such a scenario, the distance between individuals serves as a measure of (dis)similarity of their view points.
-At the same time, individuals are associated with attributes such as gender, ethnicity, and economic status, forming groups.
-The goal is to identify a subset of individuals where the inclusion of minimum number of individuals from each group is ensured, while simultaneously minimizing the distance between the chosen individuals and the broader population.
+The task of choosing a diverse committee can be formulated as a clustering problem: the distance between individuals serves as a measure of (dis)similarity of their viewpoints, while the attributes such as gender, ethnicity, and economic status define group affiliations.
+The goal is to identify a subset of individuals that ensures sufficient representation of all groups while minimizing the distance between the chosen committee and the broader population.
+In this process, each individual is associated with their closest representative in the committee, forming clusters where committee members act as cluster centers.
 The optimization task aims to strike a balance between group representation and overall cohesion in the committee-formation process.